inna-shutka/start-website/README.md

 How to use?

-Run once (if you don't have packages)
+Run once (if you don't have packages):

     npm run install:globaly

-Development
+Development:
     npm run dev

-Build
+Build:
     npm run build